olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

 ## Summary

-I redesigned the marketing site of Genomics’ genetic testing service as part of a scale-up.
-Account-creation rose from 54% in the pilot to 59.3% as of January 2024 since December 2023 launch, a gain of 5.3 percentage points.
-This increase broke healthcare norms, where account-creation rates are typically less than 40%.
+I redesigned Genomics’ genetic testing marketing site to boost adoption during scale-up.
+I created a new product identity, clarified the value proposition with fresh content, and resolved trust concerns through transparency pages and usability testing.
+The redesign drove a 5.3 percentage point increase in account-creation to 59.3%, breaking healthcare benchmarks.

 ## Problem